ninoslavmiskovic/log-data-generator/README.md

 # Unstructured Log Data Generator

 This Python script generates a synthetic dataset of unstructured logs in CSV format, simulating logs from various services over a one-year period.
-The logs include different severity levels, sources, and detailed messages with dynamic content, suitable for testing, analysis, or demonstration purposes.
+The logs include different severity levels, sources, and detailed messages with dynamic content—suitable for testing, analysis, or demonstration purposes.

 ## Ensuring Unique Datasets on Each Execution

-Because the script relies on randomization without a fixed seed, every time you execute it:
+Because the script relies on randomization without a fixed seed, each time you run it:

-- New Log Entries: You’ll get a fresh set of log entries, with different timestamps, sources, levels, and messages.
+- **New Log Entries:** You’ll get a fresh set of log entries with different timestamps, sources, levels, and messages.
-- Varied Data: Usernames, IP addresses, transaction details, and other data points will be unique.
+- **Varied Data:** Usernames, IP addresses, transaction details, and other data points will be unique.
-- Different Patterns: While the overall structure and patterns (like error spikes) remain consistent, the specific details and timing will change.
+- **Different Patterns:** While the overall structure and patterns (like error spikes) remain consistent, the specific details and timing will vary.

 This behavior is beneficial for:

-- Testing: Allows you to test your log analysis tools or applications with varied data.
+- **Testing:** Allows you to test your log analysis tools or applications with varied data.
-- Simulation: Helps simulate real-world scenarios where log data is never the same.
+- **Simulation:** Helps simulate real-world scenarios where log data is never the same.
-- Learning: Provides diverse datasets for practice in data analysis, machine learning, or cybersecurity.
+- **Learning:** Provides diverse datasets for practice in data analysis, machine learning, or cybersecurity.

 ## Features